AleksanderObuchowski/SimpleNeuron/README.md

-# How it works? - Theory
+# HOW IT WORKS - THEORY

 #### Neurons